ibm-developer/ibm-cloud-spring-bind/README.md

 This library allows easy access to IBM Cloud services configuration data for services that have been bound to a Spring Boot application.

-Including the dependency `ibm-cloud-spring-service-bind` auto configures a <code>PropertySource</code> to allow service configuration using Spring property source mechanisms such as <code>@Value</code> annotations, <code>Environment</code> objects, etc.
+Including the dependency `ibm-cloud-spring-boot-service-bind` auto configures a <code>PropertySource</code> to allow service configuration using Spring property source mechanisms such as <code>@Value</code> annotations, <code>Environment</code> objects, etc.

 Multiple runtime environments are supported such as: